uchicago-cs/chiwebsite/chirouter/assignment.rst

 However, take into account that you must only send the ICMP Time Exceeded reply if the IP datagram can be forwarded and you have been able to obtain a MAC address for it.
-If not, sending a Network Unreachable or Host Unreachable reply takes precedence.
+If not, sending a Network Unreachable, Host Unreachable, or Port Unreachable reply takes precedence.
 In other words, you should not unconditionally return a Time Exceeded reply if you receive *any* IP datagram with a TTL of 1.